anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 BRSKI as defined in {{RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in a (customer) site domain.
 This includes the discovery of network elements in the customer site/domain and the exchange of security information necessary to establish trust between a pledge and the domain.

-Security information about the customer site/domain, specifically the customer site/domain certificate, is exchanged utilizing voucher requests and voucher responses as defined in {{RFC8366}}.
+Security information about the customer site/domain, specifically the customer site/domain certificate, is exchanged utilizing voucher request objects and voucher response objects as defined in {{RFC8995}}.
-These vouchers are signed objects, provided via the domain registrar to the pledge and originate from a Manufacturer's Authorized Signing Authority (MASA).
+Voucher objects are specified in {{RFC8366}}.
+Vouchers are signed objects from the Manufacturer's Authorized Signing Authority (MASA).
+The MASA issues the voucher object and provides it via the domain registrar to the pledge.

-For the enrollment of devices, BRSKI relies on EST {{RFC7030}} to request and distribute customer site/domain specific device certificates.
+For the certificate enrollment of devices, BRSKI relies on EST {{RFC7030}} to request and distribute customer site/domain specific device certificates.
 EST in turn relies on a binding of the certification request to an underlying TLS connection between the EST client and the EST server.

-BRSKI addresses scenarios in which the pledge acts as client for the bootstrapping and is the initiator of the bootstrapping (this document refers to the approach as pledge-initiator-mode).
+BRSKI addresses scenarios in which the pledge initiates the bootstrapping acting as a client (this document refers to this approach as pledge-initiator-mode).
 In industrial environments the pledge may behave as a server and thus does not initiate the bootstrapping with the domain registrar.
-In this scenarios it is expected that the pledge will be triggered to generate requests for bootstrapped in the customer site/domain.
+In this scenarios it is expected that the pledge will be triggered to generate bootstrapping requests in the customer site/domain.
-This document refers to the approach as pledge-responder-mode and
+This document refers to this approach as pledge-responder-mode and

 * introduces the registrar-agent as new component to facilitate the communication between the pledge and the registrar, as the pledge is in responder mode, and acts as server.
 For the interaction with the domain registrar the registrar-agent will use existing BRSKI {{RFC8995}} endpoints.